Albert-Aiqi-Zhang/Food-Image-Classifier/README.md

 OK, that's a joke.
 I learnt deep learning last year, and I hope I can do something interesting about image recognition.
 I found many people did great job in MNITS and CiFar classification, but I prefer cooking more.
 Hence, I decided to implement a food image classifier on my own.

 ## 1. Preparation
 As a preparation, I downloaded 10 different genres of food, each of which has about 100 pictures, with a Google Custom Search API.
 Actually selection of ten food is tricky.
 I have to choose those whose appearances are not similar.
-For example, I cannot distinguish dried chicken with karaage(唐揚げ) at all, so I think my classifier cannot, either.
+For example, I cannot tell the difference between dried chicken and karaage(唐揚げ) at the first glance, so I think my classifier cannot, either.
 As a result, I choose the following food to "feed" my model:

 (0) beef steak
 (1) hamburger